 Biblical Foundations of Civil Government

 The Bible is not silent on this process.
 It is not a textbook on civics, but neither is its history somehow above tracing out a similar procession of man’s relation to man.
 What it provides, that the secular textbooks do not (and cannot), is a fundamental design to the story.
-If politics has no telos, no sufficient cause to its ethical motion and supposed virtues, then it can never rise beyond the mere descriptions of blind, stinking power.
+Consider the basic problem for a purely secular political theory.
+If politics has no telos, no common good, no sufficient cause to its ethical motion and supposed virtues, then it can never rise beyond the mere descriptions of blind forces and raw power.
 Many are perfectly content with that.
-Not the Christian.
+Not so for the Christian.
 When God’s people are thinking biblically, they are committed to right action in the civil sphere for the same essential reason as they are committed to doing right in the home or at the workplace.
 Righteousness and wickedness are to be loved and hated, respectively, no matter what the occasion.

 What I will argue is that the Scriptures give us the divinely revealed framework for what I call the “design-and-distortion” model of the civil sphere.
 That choice of words and the importance of making these notions primary will become clearer as we proceed.